Stay up to date

 - Do not rest under the feeling that your e-Commerce is hosted on Amazon, Azure or another cloud provider and security is taken care of.
 You have to provision your own e-Commerce security services to constantly identify and mitigate risks, ensuring safety for your website users.

-- Deploy jump boxes act as a middle layer between the corporate (where staff are located or connected to) and the production environment (where the website is hosted).
+- Deploy jump boxes act as a middle layer between the corporate (where staff are located or connected) and the production environment (where the website is hosted).
 Jump boxes are securely hardened systems hosted in DMZ or private cloud for secure access to production systems.
 This ensures access to users is allocated on a need to know basis without exposing the production environment.
 Ensure that jump boxes are checked against secure hardening practices to ensure no breakout opportunities are available and minimise insider threat attacks.

 - Mandate password managers’ use for all staff and ensure that they do not mix passwords for corporate and production environments and implement separate domain security policies.

 This is one of the most effective and cheapest (mostly!) controls without significant resources.
 Having networks segmented reduces the risk of compromise by increasing the difficulty for an attacker to find information in more than one place in an organisation.
 For example, segmentation can separate sensitive information stored in a database away from segments containing user accounts, network equipment, or other organisations’ digital assets.
 By implementing access restrictions using the network, segmentation ensures minimal exposure internally.
-Network segmentation is one of the core elements while discussing PCI DSS scope and how access is managed between in-scope systems or networks.
+Network segmentation is one of the core elements of PCI DSS scope and how access is managed between in-scope systems or networks.

 Enabling multi-factor authentication at various checkpoints such as server access and website administrative panels offer an extra layer of protection.
 Please think of this approach as adding difficulty for security threat actors, where even with a compromised password, they may not be allowed access without a one-time code used as the second factor.